thecml/kubernetes-on-arm/README.md

 There is a configuration file: `/etc/kubernetes/k8s.conf`, where you can customize some things:
  - `K8S_MASTER_IP`: Points to the master in the cluster.
 If the node is master, it uses `127.0.0.1` (aka `localhost`).
 Default: `127.0.0.1`
  - `FLANNEL_SUBNET`: The subnet `flannel` should use.
 [More information](https://github.com/coreos/flannel#configuration).
 Default: `10.1.0.0/16`
+ - `FLANNEL_BACKEND`: The backend `flannel` will use to proxy packets from one node to another.
+[More information](https://github.com/coreos/flannel#configuration).
+Default: `host-gw`, which requires Layer 2 connectivity between nodes.
  - `DNS_IP`: The IP the DNS addon will allocate.
 Defaults to: `10.0.0.10`.
 Do not change this unless you have a good reason.
  - `DNS_DOMAIN`: The domain for DNS names.
 Defaults to: `cluster.local`.
 If you for example changes this to `abc`, your DNS names will look like this: `my-nginx.default.svc.abc`.
+ - `DOCKER_STORAGE_DRIVER`: The storage driver all docker daemons will use.
+Note: You shouldn't change this after the installation.

 **Note:** You must change the values in `k8s.conf` before starting Kubernetes.
 Otherwise they won't have effect, just be able to harm your setup.
 And remember that if you change `DNS_IP` and `DNS_DOMAIN` on one node, you'll have to change them on all nodes in the cluster